DustVoice/DustArch/DustArch.typ

 > swapon swapfile/swapfile
 ```

-// #+begin_IMPORTANT
+#IMPORTANT[
   I use my SSD inside a USB-C enclosure (although it is rated at 40Gbps it is *not* Thunderbolt 3!), which means that it _doesn't_ support `TRIM`.
   This is why I personally need to add `nodiscard` to every `mount` command option, which would look something along the lines of this

 ```fish
 root in /
 > mount -o subvol=@,nodiscard /dev/mapper/DustPortable /mnt/DustPortable
 ```
-// #+end_IMPORTANT
+]

-The only thing left to do now is mounting the boot partition, namely my /EFI System Partition/
+The only thing left to do now is mounting the boot partition, namely my `EFI System Partition`

 ```fish
 root in /mnt/DustPortable